getbubblenow/bubble/docs/launch-node-from-local.md

 ## Login
 Login to your Local Launcher using the root admin account that was created during activation.

-Because the login field must be an email address, use the special email address `root@local.local` to login with the admin account.

 ## Launch Bubble
 You should see a "Launch Bubble" screen.